graphicore/varla-varfo/explorations/calibrate/index.md

 in absolute units and the printer (A) anchors to physical measurements.
 We know that at `28 inches` distance, "nominal arm’s length", our flyer design matches the CSS-Refernce-Pixel.
-A1 is `~ 5.65` (= <code>(√2)<sup>5</sup></code>) times larger than A6, that (naively) puts its typical viewing distance to match the CSS-Reference-Pixel at `158.2 inches` (`5.65 × 28`, `~ 4.02 meter`).
+A1 is `~ 5.65` (= <code>(√2)<sup>5</sup></code>) times larger than A6, that puts its typical viewing distance to match the CSS-Reference-Pixel at `158.2 inches` (`5.65 × 28`, `~ 4.02 meter`).
-If we send our flyer to a printer (B) to print at A1, the printer in this case anchors to the CSS-Refernce-Pixel and also has determined, naively(!), that the typical viewing distance of a A1 Poster is at `158.2 inches`, we get a perfectly scaled version of our flyer.
+If we send our flyer to a printer (B) to print at A1, the printer in this case anchors to the CSS-Refernce-Pixel and has determined, that the typical viewing distance of a A1 Poster is at `158.2 inches`, we get a perfectly scaled version of our flyer.
 However, in fact, printers do not anchor to the CSS-Reference-Pixel.
 Hence, to get the same result, in our print dialog we must chose the option "*Scale: Fit to page width*" in other words *"just scale everything”*.

 *Note:* if the typical viewing distance would be a different value in B, the design would not fit the page exactly and end up either larger or smaller